jbcarpanelli/spinnies/README.md

 ## API

-This library follows the a **non-error-throwing** philosophy.
+This library follows a **non-error-throwing** philosophy.
 If you provide an invalid option or an invalid value for a valid option *it will be ignored*.

 ### Initialization: